xicovarisco/GraphQL-React-Example/README.md

-# Lyrical-GraphQL
+# GraphQL-React-Example
-Starter project from a GraphQL course on Udemy.com
+Example project to show how GraphQL and React are binded together in a real world website using Appolo Client